SonarSource/sonarlint-core/API_CHANGES.md

   * The method returns a boolean value indicating whether the enterprise C# analyzer should be used or not
   * The method returns `true` if a binding exists for config scope AND the related connected server has the enterprise C# plugin (`csharpenterprise`) installed
   * The method returns `true` if binding exists with a SonarQube version < 10.8 (i.e. SQ versions that do not include repackaged dotnet analyzer) OR SonarCloud
+  * The method returns `false` in standalone mode or if connected to non-commercial edition of SonarQube with a version >= 10.8

 # 10.7.1